Arts & Engagement

 facebook.com/bridgewatercommunitydance

-Fridays 7 - 9 pm (with one dance on Saturday)
+Fridays 7 - 9 pm (with two dances on Saturday)

 Bridgewater Senior Center 10 Wally Krueger Way Bridgewater, MA

-(Saturday dance will be held at Cedar Street Community Center, 15 Cedar Street)
+(Saturday dances will be held at Cedar Street Community Center, 15 Cedar Street)

-$8 for the Friday night dances; $10-$20, sliding scale, for the Saturday night dance, which will feature live music.
+$8 for the Friday night dances; $10-$20, sliding scale, for the Saturday night dances, which will feature live music.

 Enjoying our fifteenth season!
 Join us for Circle Dances and Mixers, International Folk Dance, and New England Squares and Contras.
 Beginners and singles welcome, appropriate for ages 10 and up, gender neutral language.